 Let's make some nachos!

-Prepare your baking sheet by lining it with parchment paper.
+Step 1: Prepare your baking sheet by lining it with parchment paper.
 This prevents sticking of cheese that may fall out.
 Preheat the oven to 400F.

-Prepare the peppers by slicing off both ends.
+Step 2: Prepare the peppers by slicing off both ends.
 Slice the peppers in half and remove the seeds.
 Lay peppers so the outer skin is face down on the parchment paper.
 Press the peppers down so they lie flat, by partially breaking the pepper membrane (pepper will still remain in one piece).

-Prepare the ground turkey meat as normal.
+Step 3: Prepare the ground turkey meat as normal.
 Add taco seasoning and water and cook for another 4-5 minutes.
 Add corn and beans to your taco mixture.

-Begin the layering process!
+Step 4: Begin the layering process.
 Start by placing a small amount of cheese on the peppers first.
 This helps to prevent the meat contents from sliding off the pepper once cooked.
 Layer the meat/corn/beans mixture on all peppers and top with cheese.
-Bake in the oven for 10 minutes!

-Top with any desired garnishes: green onions, cilantro, jalapeños to name a few!
+Step 5: Top with any desired garnishes: green onions, cilantro, jalapeños to name a few!

 Loaded Mini Pepper Nachos